roopeshkom/RUCourseMaps/readme.md

 `.\venv\Scripts\activate`

-Install the dependecies into the virtual enviroment
+Install the dependencies into the virtual environment

 `pip install Flask`